cajhin/capsicain/README.md

 Why the name?
 Beer made me do it.
 I like chilis.
 This tool defines a lot of CapsLock Hot keys.
 'Capsaicin' is the chemical stuff that makes chilis hot, Capsicain just has a better flow to it (and is a unique name)

 # Installation
-1. download the latest capsicain.zip from the /versions directory.
+1. download the latest capsicain.zip here: https://github.com/cajhin/capsicain/releases
 2. extract to any folder you like.
 You can move it anytime; there are no registry entries for Capsicain.
 3. if it is not in the .zip file, get the Interception installer from here:
     https://github.com/oblitum/Interception